 How to Choose the Best Employee-Driven Ideas to Invest in

-Championing innovation is essential for businesses working in the modern landscape and is statistically shown to boost revenue by (11%) and earnings before interest, taxes, depreciation, and amortization (22%).
-While tools like KICKBOX are great for promoting innovation across the company, knowing which employee-driven ideas deserve investment can be quite challenging.
+Championing innovation is essential for businesses in the modern landscape and is statistically shown to boost revenue by 11% and earnings before interest, taxes, depreciation, and amortization by 22%.
+While there are various innovation management tools that are great for promoting innovation across the company, knowing which employee-driven ideas to invest in can be quite challenging.

 1. Contextuality

-While taking risks in the workplace is an important feature of an innovation culture, a great idea is only a great idea if it works within the context of your business.
+While taking calculated risks in innovation is an important feature of an innovation culture, an idea can only evolve into a great idea if it also fits into the context of your business.
 There are plenty of cases where innovations have failed solely because they do not align with the company’s vision or overall strategy.
-As such, all intrapreneurs must be aware of your mission statement and understand the company’s place in the market.
+As such, all innovators across the company must be aware and internalize your mission statement and understand the company’s position within the market.

-Analyzing contextuality should be at the top of your agenda when selecting employee-driven ideas.
+Analyzing contextuality should be at the top of your agenda when assessing employee-driven ideas.
 Ideas that are not aligned with the firm’s objectives run the risk of alienating audiences and distracting teams from areas where they thrive.
-Worst still, when following up on an idea that isn’t linked to what you do, your employees may lack the skills and experience to see the vision materialise into a success story.
+Worse still, when following up on an idea that does not have a link to what you do, your employees may lack the skills and experience to see the vision materialize into a success story.

 2. Viability